BITFIELD

 An array of

-buffer will hold bit ranges; bits grouped as specified by elements on aBITFIELD_RANGE
+BITFIELD_RANGEis passed toBITFIELD_Init().
+Theuint32_tbuffer will hold bit ranges; bits grouped as specified by elements on aBITFIELD_RANGEarray.
+Each range element is indexed on that array by aRangeIndex.

 Note